AlpsMonaco/go-imports-alphabetical/README.md

 ## Why

-The Go Extension with gopls currently uses `goimports` to sort imports and it doesn't provide any interface to change that.
+The offcial Go Extension with gopls currently uses `goimports` to sort imports and it doesn't provide any interface to change that.
-It is annoying when your Go project is maintained by both `vscode` and `goland` users due to diffierent import sort strategies.
+It is annoying when your Go project is maintained by both `vscode` and `goland` developers due to diffierent import sort strategies.
 Especially when you are going to submit you code...

 ## Extension Settings

-there no any extension settings currently.
+`goImportsAlphabetical.keepEmptyLine`
+`default:true`

+Whether to keep empty line or not.
+If enabled,all imports will be separated by empty lines,grouped into each group,
+then sorted within groups while keeping the empty lines.

+`goImportsAlphabetical.ignoreImportAlias`
+`default:true`

+Choose whether to sort by import package aliases.If enabled,ignore imports aliases and then sort.

 ## Release Notes